suncoast-devs/intro-to-web-test-drive/README.md

 Each class will consist of a 2 hour morning lecture, lunch, lab time and a short review or mini afternoon lecture.
 There will be one ongoing homework assignment that is assigned at the end of day 1.
 This will be one big website that the student will grow over the course.

+Lectures will be recorded and available online after class.

 ## Schedule

 Saturdays 10 am to 12 pm: lecture